Dolly Parton announces debut novel and accompanying album

 — Dolly Parton (@DollyParton) August 11, 2021

-Run, Rose, Run is set to arrive on March 7, 2022 via Penguin Random House – you can pre-order your copy in various formats from here.
+Run, Rose, Run is set to arrive on March 7, 2022 via Penguin Random House (UK) – you can pre-order your copy in various formats from here.

 Parton will release a new album, also titled ‘Run, Rose, Run’, featuring 12 new original tracks to coincide with the novel.
 “All new songs were written based on the characters and situations in the book,” she explained.
 Lyrics to these will also be included in the book.